Monday 20 July 2009

 Which conveniently brings me on to a recent case of how not to decide which CCTV is most appropriate, for an apparent need.

-Let me take you back to an incident which occurred last Halloween, where a shop owner was viciously mugged in a relatively laid back area of North London known as Temple Fortune.
+a shop owner was viciously mugged in a relatively laid back area of North London known as Temple Fortune.
 The location of the attack was at the northern end of a long straight shopping parade, which is somewhat unique in having a diverse and cosmopolitan selection of retail and leisure outlets, arranged over a distance of perhaps 1.1 ish miles (a bit short of 2 kilometres) from end to end.

 On the fateful night of the attack, the female victim was violently assaulted in the street, and her car driven off by the perpetrators, who made their escape whilst the family's pet dog sat cowering in the back of the vehicle.